-In an effort to get our fellow word nerds to know Team DIY MFA a bit better, we decided to commandeer one of the #5onFri slots and talk about our favorite book.
+In an effort to get our fellow word nerds to know Team DIY MFA a bit better, we decided to commandeer one of the #5onFri slots and talk about our favorite books.
 Predictably, each member approached the notion of “favorite” in a different way and each of us chose a different favorite.

 We’re a team of rule breakers and no word nerd has a single favorite book, so we’ve also included a few runners up.